 You may be able to work through some mild pain and soreness, but if your pain is serious, don't try to push through it.
 Find some alternatives in the meantime.

 Try choosing exercises that are less challenging or limit the amount of weight or range of motion you use in your workouts.
 Focus on duration rather than intensity.
+This is probabaly not to time to try and calculate your v02max!

 Choose lower impact moves and gradually build up your strength and endurance.
 It's important to protect your injury until it has healed.